Source code control

 How to use Git to Branch Features and Merge Changes

-When we wish to create a new branch from our master branch, we use the following git command:
+When we would like to create a new branch from our master branch, we use the following git command:

 git branch -b [feature branch name]

-After making changes to our new feature, we apply the changes to the master branch using the following command:
+After making changes to our new feature, we apply the changes to the master branch using the following commands:

 git commit